microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/readme.md

 - **Quick-Fix Actions**: This feature identifies issues and suggests quick actions within the tool window, facilitating immediate problem resolution.

 ## User Interface

-- **Analysis Button**: Users can initiate code analysis which provides immediate feedback and sends telemetry information.
-- **Results Display**: This is a central area where users can view detailed violations and outcomes of the analysis.
 - **Rule Configuration Panel** : This space allows users to toggle rules for customization and disable telemetry if desired.
-- **Refresh/Clear Functionality**: Users can clear previous results and re-run the analysis at any time.

 ## Rules
 1. #### Storage Upload without Length Check